People Over Parking: an installation

 Parking Mandates Hinder Housing Development

 Parking mandates are expensive.
 Just one below-ground parking spot can cost up to $150,000 to build.
-These enormous costs then get passed on to renters throughout the building, meaning that renters without a car (typically less wealthy and white New Yorkers) are paying increased rents to pay off their neighbors’ parking spots.
+These enormous costs then get passed on to renters throughout the building, meaning that renters without a car (typically less wealthy and less white New Yorkers) are paying increased rents to pay off their neighbors’ parking spots.

 In Affordable Housing developments, parking mandates are especially deadly.
 Total costs increase about 12.5% when one parking spot per unit of housing is required, an increase that thin financial margins cannot accommodate.
 By requiring developers to take on construction costs for car storage, New York City makes many affordable developments totally unfeasible.
 This is especially backwards because low-income New Yorkers who need affordable housing are less likely to own cars in the first place.